General

 - Open context menu (right mouse button usually)

-- Select function "Evaluate Image Path"
+- Select "Evaluate Image Path" function

 Examples